chen-jerry-junior/chen-jerry-junior/README.md

 # Jiarui Chen <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I am a Computer Science student from the National University of Singapore.
-I am trying to be a good developer and a senior computer engineer.
+I am having the Master of Science degree in Computer Science at the University of California San Diego.
+I achieved my bachelor degree at the National University of Singapore.
 I am interested in fields such as Artificial Intelligence, Computer Graphics and Games, Database Systems, and Software Engineering.
 I hope to further expand in these fields and I am looking forward to meeting some awesome people.

 ---
-## Computer Science Cources I had taken
-1. CS1101S Programming Methodology
-2. CS1231S Discrete Structures
-3. MA2001 Linear Algebra I
-4. MA1521 Calculus for Computing
-5. CS2030S Programming Methodology II
-6. CS2040S Data Structures and Algorithms
-7. CS2100 Computer Organisation
-8. CS2105 Introduction to Computer Networks
-9. ST2334 Probability and Statistics
-10. CS2103T Software Engineering
-11. CS2101 Effective Communication for Computing Professionals
-12. CS2106 Introduction to Operating Systems
-13. CS2107 Introduction to Information Security
-14. CS2102 Database Systems
-15. CS2109S Introduction to AI and Machine Learning
-16. CS3230 Design and Analysis of Algorithms
-17. CS3241 Computer Graphics
-18. CS3247 Game Development
-19. CS4225 Big Data Systems for Data Science
-20. CP3880 Advanced Technology Attachment Programme
-21. CP3209 Undergraduate Research Project in Computing
-22. CS4350 Game Development Project
-23. CS4240 Interaction Design for Virtual and Augmented Reality
-24. CS3223 Database Systems Implementation
-25. CS3263 Foundations of Artificial Intelligence

-## Languages, Tools and Frameworks I use or learn
-- __Skilled__
-   1. Java
-   2. Python
-   3. Intellij Idea
-   4. Visual Studio Code
-   5. Vim
-- __Familiar__
-   1. C++/C/C#
-   2. SQL
-   3. JavaScript
-   4. Unity
-   5. Unreal Engine
-   6. PostgreSQL
-   7. JavaFX
-   8. JUnit5

 ## Education
+- University of California San Diego	Sep 2025 - May 2027 (Expected)
+    * Master of Science in Computer Science
-- National University of Singapore	Aug 2021 - May 2025(Expected)
+- National University of Singapore	Aug 2021 - May 2025
     * Bachelor of Computing in Computer Science

+## PUBLICATION
+- J. Chen, Y. Hong, X. Loo, A. Bhojan, Private Chat in a Public Space of Metaverse Systems
+- J. Chen, Memory Assisted LLM for Personalized Recommendation System
+- J. Chen, J. Purba, R. Hilmawan, A. Bhojan, S. Goh, Q. Ng, Enhancing Breast Cancer Cryoablation Training: A Randomized Study on the Role of VR Simulation in Medical Education

 ## Work Experience
 - Johnson & Johnson (JNJ) | Observability Intern under CLOUDX ENG | Singapore | May 2024 - Nov 2024
     * Developed an end-to-end time series data forecasting pipeline for anomaly detection.
-Deployed the framework and incorporated it with cutting-edge LLM to collect, manage, and analyze log data stream.
+Deployed the framework and incorporated it with cutting-edge deep learning models and algorithms to collect, manage, and analyze log data stream.
     * Designed and implemented hierarchical forecasting models (single/multiple step prediction).
 Achieved a re-scaled MAE of 0.0311 using a CNN for single-step predictions, and 0.033 with an autoregressive RNN for multi-step predictions.
     * Implemented and experimented with advanced models including TFT (Temporal Fusion Transformer), N-Beats, and N-HiTS with Pytorch framework.
 Incorporated feature engineering to capture weekly patterns from timestamps.
     * Developed a data ETL pipeline to extract data from JNJ’s VictoriaMetrics database and processed it as a new time series.